 Grab a beer, a book, a friend, your dog, some music or whatever makes you happy.
 Go outside if that’s your thing.
 Break off bite-sized pieces of your rice paper chips or the vehicle of your choice and enjoy the freshness of the salsa.
 Wishing you happiness and peace this week! xoPrint

-A sweet and spicy salsa, served with deep-fried rice paper wrappers!
+A sweet and spicy mango salsa, served with deep-fried rice paper wrappers!

 for the salsa*